Gelbpunkt/discord-http-proxy-botnet/README.md

 of [twilight].
 It is a heavily modified fork of their original project.

 It will behave as a normal ratelimited proxy, until you send the `X-Spam` header with any value.
-Then it will distribute outgoing requests across a list of tokens from its configuration, making use of a mix of availability caching, round robin and dark magic. **Warning**: Discord may or may not like this.
+Then it will distribute outgoing requests across a list of tokens from its configuration, making use of a mix of availability caching, round robin and dark magic(\*). **Warning**: Discord may or may not like this.

+\* Currently it is a very unintelligent round robin without retry availability caching, so make sure all your tokens can use any endpoint you request

 ### Using it